 Static Analysis Tool Exposition (SATE) IV

-Note: The planning meeting for SATE V is scheduled on Monday, March 4, 2013 at NIST, from 1 to 4pm.
-Register here.
-It will be followed by the Software Assurance Forum.
-You have to register separately for both events.
+Note: The planning meeting for SATE V was held on Monday, March 4, 2013 at NIST, from 1 to 4pm.

 Static Analysis Tool Exposition (SATE) is designed to advance research (based on large test sets) in, and improvement of, static analysis tools that find security-relevant defects in source code.
 Briefly, participating tool makers run their tools on a set of programs.
 Researchers led by NIST analyze the tool reports.
 The results and experiences are reported at a workshop.
 The tool reports and analysis are made publicly available later.